brendancrebs/butler/README.md

 is also a special directory for progress reports for the project class.
 The neither the `spec` nor `sprints` directory is required viewing for understanding Butler.

+### Running Butler

+To run butler, execute `butler` in the terminal.
+Since the current code is the shell for Butler, this will just print out the Butler config and the list of paths that Butler found.
+Walking the repo for paths is where the current implementation of Butler ends.

 ### Implementation steps

 At a high level, Butler simply runs commands to lint, test, build, and publish parts of a repository.
-Here is the end planned implementation to accomplish this:
+Here is the implementation to accomplish this:

 1. First, Butler will read from a user defined config called `.butler.base.yaml` which will be defined at the root of the repo.
 This will contain most of the information that will influence Butler's behavior.
 Butler is also a cli tool,